ivaROS/neu_ros_driver/ReadMe_EN.txt

-This Software License is hold by Neuvition, Inc. www.neuvition.com Which describes the interface of interact with Lidar devices.
+This package describes the interface of interact with Neuvition's Lidar devices.

 The dependences:
 1.curl version